 GFW Technical Review 03 – Deep Packet Inspection

 The GFW is far more than a traditional firewall.
-Architecturally, it resembles a large-scale Intrusion Detection and Prevention System (IDPS), similar to those deployed in enterprise networks, government agencies, or financial institutions.
-Conceptually, it operates much like the security systems banks use to protect internal assets: it observes traffic, analyzes behavior, and identifies policy violations.
+Architecturally, it resembles a large-scale Intrusion Detection and Prevention System (IDPS) of the kind deployed in enterprise networks, government agencies, and financial institutions: it observes traffic, analyzes behavior, and identifies policy violations.

-The challenges, methodologies, and design trade-offs of IDPS systems apply directly to the GFW.
-And at the heart of any IDPS lies the ability to understand traffic behavior and intent.
-This requires Deep Packet Inspection (DPI) – the examination of every connection and packet to determine whether the communication should be allowed or blocked.
+At the heart of any IDPS lies the ability to understand traffic behavior and intent.
+That ability is Deep Packet Inspection (DPI): examining every connection and packet to decide whether the communication should be allowed or blocked.

-What distinguishes the GFW is not its underlying concept, but its scale.
-The throughput and geographical coverage it must support dwarf any enterprise IDPS deployment, rendering most commercial architectures insufficient.
-To meet this challenge, the GFW relies on a design that emphasizes distribution, parallelism, and extremely high performance.
+What distinguishes the GFW is not the concept but the scale.
+The throughput and geographic coverage it must support dwarf any enterprise IDPS deployment, and off-the-shelf commercial architectures cannot keep up.
+The GFW’s response is a design built around distribution, parallelism, and raw performance.

 Load Distribution

-To manage the enormous traffic volume on national backbone links, the GFW employs a distributed, on-path architecture supported by data-center–scale compute resources.
-Its design is highly scalable and elastic.
+To manage the enormous traffic volume on national backbone links, the GFW deploys a distributed, on-path architecture backed by datacenter-scale compute.

-As described in the first blog post, the GFW primarily uses passive network taps to obtain a copy of traffic on backbone links.
-Multiple tapped streams are aggregated and load-balanced into a set of parallel data pipelines.
-This load balancing is likely performed based on the flow 5-tuple: source IP, source port, destination IP, destination port, and transport protocol.
+As described in the first post, the GFW primarily uses passive network taps to obtain a copy of traffic on backbone links.
+Multiple tapped streams are aggregated and load-balanced into parallel data pipelines, likely keyed on the flow 5-tuple: source IP, source port, destination IP, destination port, and transport protocol.
+This keeps both directions of a connection on the same sensor, so per-flow state never has to cross pipelines.

-Each data stream is then processed by a cluster of DPI sensors (or IDS sensors).
-Each “sensor” implements a different traffic analysis algorithm.
-Sensors analyzing the same stream may also share intermediate information or cooperate to refine a detection result.
-The output of these sensors – whether scores, classification labels, or rule violations—is then forwarded to downstream systems responsible for logging, alert generation, or active response measures such as packet injection.
+Each pipeline feeds a cluster of DPI sensors (or IDS sensors), each running a different analysis algorithm.
+Sensors on the same stream can share intermediate state to refine a detection result.
+Their outputs (scores, classification labels, rule violations) flow downstream to logging, alert generation, and active response measures such as packet injection.

 Packet Processing

-In a conventional system, packets arriving at a host must traverse the kernel’s networking stack and are copied multiple times: from NIC buffers to kernel memory and then into user space.
-This overhead becomes prohibitive at backbone throughput.
-To avoid this cost, the GFW implements zero-copy packet ingestion by modifying NIC drivers.
-Packets are DMA’d directly into user-space memory buffers shared with DPI processes, bypassing the kernel entirely.
+On a conventional host, packets traverse the kernel’s networking stack and are copied multiple times along the way: NIC buffers to kernel memory, then kernel memory to user space.
+That overhead is prohibitive at backbone throughput.
+The GFW sidesteps it with zero-copy ingestion, using modified NIC drivers to DMA packets directly into user-space buffers shared with DPI processes, bypassing the kernel entirely.

-Because many protocols cannot be accurately identified from a single packet, DPI engines must perform TCP stream reassembly.
-To support this, the GFW implements a lightweight TCP/IP stack in user space, capable of reconstructing flows and tracking per-connection state.
-Numerous optimizations are necessary to enable this stack to handle millions of concurrent flows and sustain high throughput.
+Most protocols cannot be identified from a single packet, so DPI engines must reassemble TCP streams.
+To do this, the GFW runs a lightweight TCP/IP stack in user space, with extensive optimization to track millions of concurrent flows at line rate.

-However, this design introduces new attack surfaces.
-As we will explore in the next blog, a user-space self-implemented TCP stack can have subtle inconsistencies.
-Carefully crafted packet sequences can cause parsing errors or desynchronization between the DPI engine and the real network endpoints.
+This design introduces new attack surfaces.
+As the next post explores, a hand-rolled user-space TCP stack can fall out of sync with real endpoints; carefully crafted packet sequences can trigger parsing errors or desynchronization between what the DPI engine sees and what the actual server processes.

-Unlike a conventional TCP/IP stack, which must manage full bidirectional communication, the GFW’s reassembly logic only needs to parse inbound traffic from one direction.
-This simplification allows the system to run multiple parallel instances of its TCP stack, taking advantage of multi-core architectures.
-It is yet another example of the GFW’s philosophy of distribution and parallelism.
+Unlike a conventional TCP/IP stack, which must handle full bidirectional communication, the GFW only needs to parse inbound traffic from one direction.
+That simplification lets the system fan out parallel TCP-stack instances across cores, another expression of the GFW’s distribution-and-parallelism philosophy.

 DPI methodologies

-Often implemented as string matching on keywords, URL substrings, hostnames, or protocol signatures.
-While conceptually straightforward, achieving high performance across massive traffic volumes requires highly optimized algorithms and fast, memory-efficient state machines.
+String matching on keywords, URL substrings, hostnames, or protocol signatures.
+Conceptually straightforward, but reaching backbone-grade throughput requires highly optimized algorithms and fast, memory-efficient state machines.

-Even in its early iterations, the GFW supported detection of well-known application-layer protocols such as HTTP, SMTP, and FTP, as well as early circumvention protocols like traditional VPNs and tools such as Freegate.
-As discussed in the previous blog, these early circumvention methods offered little or no traffic obfuscation, making them trivial to identify using protocol heuristics or signature matching.
+Even in its early iterations, the GFW could detect well-known application-layer protocols (HTTP, SMTP, FTP) along with early circumvention protocols like traditional VPNs and tools such as Freegate.
+As discussed in the previous post, those early circumvention methods offered little or no traffic obfuscation, making them trivial to identify with protocol heuristics or signature matching.

 Residual Censorship